KeithCharl/vibe-coding-boilerplate/project/SCRATCHPAD.md

 ## Status: ✅ FULLY FUNCTIONAL WITH PRODUCTION-READY SECURITY

-The AI Agent Hub has been successfully transformed from a UI mockup into a working enterprise platform with:
+The bSmart platform has been successfully implemented as a working enterprise automation platform with:
 - ✅ **5 fully implemented agents**
 - ✅ **Complete API layer**
 - ✅ **Real-time health monitoring**